kbgassaway/DADA/final.md

 <br>

 I then inspected the input field of the page, and changed the input type from "password" to "user" and name from "password" to "user" hoping to break the validation.
-However, nothing returned when submitted.
+However, "Invalid password" returned when submitted.

 ![Lernaean3](Lernaean3.JPG)
 <br>

 I changed the method from a POST to a GET, to perhaps bypass the validation altogether.
-Nothing was returned when submitted.
+Again, same result when submitted.

 ![Lernaean4](Lernaean4.JPG)
 <br>